Skip over main navigation

 Expand

 Freedom for Animals does not support any zoo.
-Whilst we recognise some zoos have more obvious welfare issues than others, no zoo can recreate fully an animal’s natural habitat and without exception our investigations have uncovered worrying information in every zoo visited.
+Whilst we recognise that some zoos have more obvious welfare issues than others, no zoo can fully recreate an animal’s natural habitat and, without exception, our investigations have uncovered worrying information in every zoo visited.

 Even with welfare concerns aside, we believe wild animals should be just that – wild - and not held for our entertainment.
 We believe they should have the right to experience their own lives in their natural environment, and this is what we should be aiming to protect.